adcondev/my-learning-notes/RED2000/NOTES.md

 - I did some improvements on the auth system of `scale-daemon`.
 I will do more testing to cross-check the system.
 - Now, i will extrapolate the auth system to `ticket-daemon`.
 I need the same login for dashboard access, establish the rate limiter for printing jobs and implement a token system for the print jobs.
 I expect to use very similar code to the one used in `scale-daemon`.
 - I will test both daemons and the TUI installer, and i will do the final touches on them.

+- I have an ultimate version of the TUI installer, it is a single file, and it is able to install both services on both modes, and it has a proper auth system for both daemons.
+I will continue with the testing and improvements.